Methane Rising Faster Than Other Greenhouse Gases: Researchers - UrduPoint

 Methane Rising Faster Than Other Greenhouse Gases: Researchers

-Paris, (APP - UrduPoint / Pakistan Point News - 10th Sep, 2024) Concentrations of the powerful greenhouse gas methane in the atmosphere are rising at an accelerating pace, threatening efforts by countries to meet their climate targets, researchers warned Tuesday.
+Paris, (APP - UrduPoint / Pakistan Point News - 10th Sep, 2024) Concentrations in the atmosphere of the powerful greenhouse gas methane are rising at an accelerating pace, threatening efforts by countries to meet their climate targets, researchers warned on Tuesday.

 "Methane is rising faster in relative terms than any major greenhouse gas and is now 2.6-fold higher than in pre-industrial times," said an international group of researchers under the aegis of the Global Carbon Project in a study published in Environmental Research Letters.

-Methane is the second-largest greenhouse gas produced by human activity after carbon dioxide, with agriculture, energy production and organic waste rotting in landfills the major sources.
+Methane is the second most abundant greenhouse gas produced by human activity after carbon dioxide, with agriculture, energy production and organic waste rotting in landfills the major sources.

-In the first 20 years its impact on the atmosphere is about 80 times that of carbon dioxide, but it breaks down quicker.
+In the first 20 years, its impact on the atmosphere is about 80 times more powerful that of carbon dioxide but it breaks down more quickly than CO2.

-That opens a possibility to sharply reduce climate impact in the short term, but the researchers found that despite efforts to cut methane emissions that atmospheric concentrations of the gas are still rising.
+That opens a possibility to sharply reduce climate impact in the short term.
+But the researchers found that despite efforts to cut methane emissions, atmospheric concentrations of the gas are still rising.

+The La Nina weather phenomenon has also led to an increase in methane from natural sources, they said.

+A drop in nitrogen oxides pollution in 2020, when use of transport plunged due to the Covid-19 pandemic, had a paradoxical impact.
+It is key in preventing methane from accumulating in the atmosphere.

-Rising methane pollution is running at cross purposes of efforts to keep the global warming under 2 degrees Celsius.
+Rising methane pollution is undermining efforts to keep the Earth's average temperature from rising by more than 2.0 degrees Celsius above pre-industrial levels.

-A "Global Methane Pledge" was launched int 2021 by the European Union and United States to cut global methane emissions 30 percent from 2020 levels by 2030.
+A "Global Methane Pledge" was launched in 2021 by the European Union and United States to cut global methane emissions by 30 percent from 2020 levels, by the cutoff date of 2030.

+More than 150 countries have signed up -- but not China, India or Russia.

+"Right now, the goals of the Global Methane Pledge seem as distant as a desert oasis," said lead author of the Environmental Research Letters paper, Stanford University scientist Rob Jackson.

 Recent Stories